ernestmusong/Math-magicians/README.md

 # 📖 [Math Magicians] <a name="about-project"></a>

 **[Math Magicians]** is a project at <a href='https://www.microverse.org/'>Microverse</a> module three.
 A single page application containing three pages: a welcome page, a calculator and a quotes page.
-The quotes page displays a random quote from the Api Ninja external api.
+The quote page displays a random quote from the Api Ninja external api.
 The calculator component contains a calculator with nine operators and performs mathematical operations.
 ## 🛠 Built With <a name="built-with"></a>

 ### Tech Stack <a name="tech-stack"></a>